Your cookie preferences

 Sky Mobile Swap is often considered “an affordable way to get the latest phone every year”, with the key selling point that you can upgrade to a new handset mid-contract.

-Read on and we’ll do our best to unpack the offer, while outlining the benefits you get if you sign up.
+We’ll do our best to unpack the offer here, while outlining the benefits you get if you sign up.
 And we’ll take a look at how it compares to similar offers from rival networks too.

 How does Sky Mobile Swap work?